 A) Stay on Server

 Before we take a look at the advantages and disadvantages here, it’s really important to highlight again that you can no longer purchase a new Server license with Atlassian and they will stop providing support for all Server customers in February 2024.
+You'll also be unable to change the user tier for your Atlassian Server licenses or plug-ins from February 2022, so no more upgrading or downgrading as needed.

 Some businesses may opt to stay on Server after this date as they look for an alternative solution to Atlassian Data Center or Cloud that better suits their business needs.
 That said, if you chose to stay with Atlassian, we recommend making up your mind well before February 2024.
 With that, here’s a look at the pros and cons of staying on Server.